If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 4. Cyber security is seen as an onshore issue

-To date, it’s believed that most cyber attacks have been shore based which adds to the perception it’s not as important for vessels.
+To date, experts believe that attackers have launched most cyber attacks from shore, which adds to the perception that vessels don’t consider it as important.
 However, growing interconnectivity between on- and off-shore systems means the opportunities for hackers are increasing.

 5. Complexity of systems

 The complexity of IT and OT systems – especially on superyachts – make sea-faring vessels susceptible to cyber attack.
-If security controls are not properly implemented, vulnerabilities and opportunities for hackers are increased.
+If operators don’t properly implement security controls, they increase vulnerabilities and opportunities for hackers.

 What is the purpose of cyber security onboard a ship?